-Employees should complete their training through My Learning Connection which is accessed through the My Missouri State portal.
-Search under Compliance Training to locate and register for training sessions in My Learning Connection.
+Employees should complete their training through My Learning Connection.
+Select Compliance Training on the welcome page to locate and register for training sessions.

 Employees may be asked to complete other compliance training based on their job responsibilities or as directed by their supervisor.
-Some of the other compliance courses accessed through My Learning Connection include:
+They include, but are not limited to: